 Grameen Family of Organizations

-In the decades since the founding of Grameen Bank, the Grameen family of businesses and organizations has grown, and today encompasses dozens of sister organizations in Bangladesh.
+In the decades since the founding of Grameen Bank, the Grameen family of businesses and organizations has grown, and today encompasses dozens of sister organizations in Bangladesh and around the world.
 They operate across diverse sectors, including health care, education, communications and agriculture.

-Professor Yunus also decided to apply Grameen’s poverty-fighting approach internationally, which led to the 1997 establishment of Grameen Foundation USA by Alex Counts, who had trained under for Professor Yunus for six years in Bangladesh.
+Professor Yunus applied Grameen’s poverty-fighting approach internationally, which led to the 1997 establishment of Grameen Foundation USA by Alex Counts, who had trained under for Professor Yunus for six years in Bangladesh.
 Professor Yunus was a founding member of Grameen Foundation’s Board of Directors and currently serves as director emeritus.

-Although Grameen Foundation is an independent organization, with its own leadership, organizational structure and funding, Grameen Foundation and Grameen Bank maintain an enduring relationship and share a common philosophy of empowering the poor.
+Although Grameen Foundation is an independent organization, with its own leadership, organizational structure and funding, Grameen Foundation and the Grameen family of organizations maintain an enduring relationship and share a common philosophy of empowering the poor.

 Founded in 2008, Grameen America is dedicated to helping women who live in poverty build small businesses to create better lives for their families.
 It offers microloans, savings, training and support to transform communities and fight poverty in the United States, based on the Grameen model developed in Bangladesh.
 Grameen America is a sister organization of Grameen Foundation with its own independent management and board of directors.

 Over the past 40 years, Professor Yunus has inspired the creation of dozens of Grameen-related organizations that address various social challenges.
 Here is a list of the most active organizations and their work across the world.